T-Royale/T-Royale/README.md

 - 📫 Feel free to reach out to me on Discord!
 -      char discordTag = "@t_royale03";
 - 📘 I'll be using github to store my projects.
-- 👻 All of them are public so anyone can have a look at them.
+- 👻 They are public so you can have a look at them.
 - 🗣 Speak Spanish and english.